symfony/symfony-docs/components/http_kernel.rst

 state in the ``reset()`` method.
 The kernel calls this method automatically after each request/response cycle in long-running processes.

+If implementing ``ResetInterface`` everywhere is not realistic, FrankenPHP worker mode also offers an opt-in escape hatch through the ``FRANKENPHP_RESET_KERNEL`` environment variable: see :ref:`the Runtime component documentation
+<runtime-frankenphp-reset-kernel>` for details and the throughput trade-off.

 Creating an Event Listener
 --------------------------